Fabaceae: Fruit

 The ovary most typically develops into a legume.
 A legume is a simple dry fruit that usually dehisces (opens along a seam) on two sides.
 A common name for this type of fruit is a "pod", although that can also be applied to a few other fruit types.
 A few species have evolved samarae, loments, follicles, indehiscent legumes, achenes, drupes, and berries from the basic legume fruit.

 Physiology and biochemistry

 The Fabaceae are rarely cyanogenic.
 Where they are, the cyanogenic compounds are derived from tyrosine, phenylalanine or leucine.
 They frequently contain alkaloids.
 Proanthocyanidins can be present either as cyanidin or delphinidine or both at the same time.
 Flavonoids such as kaempferol, quercitin and myricetin are often present.
 Ellagic acid has never been found in any of the genera or species analysed.
 Sugars are transported within the plants in the form of sucrose.
 C3 photosynthesis has been found in a wide variety of genera.
 The family has also evolved a unique chemistry.
 Many legumes contain toxic and indigestible substances, antinutrients, which may be removed through various processing methods.
 Pterocarpans are a class of molecules (derivatives of isoflavonoids) found only in the Fabaceae.
-Forisome proteins are found in the sieve tubes of Fabaceae; uniquely they are not dependent on ADT.
+Forisome proteins are found in the sieve tubes of Fabaceae; uniquely they are not dependent on ATP.